-- 44.-(1) A poll on a resolution may be demanded- - (a) in advance of the general meeting where it is to be put to the vote, or - (b) at a general meeting, either before a show of hands on that resolution or immediately after the result of a show of hands on that resolution is declared. - (2) A poll may be demanded by- - (a) the chairman of the meeting; - (b) the directors; - (c) two or more persons having the right to vote on the resolution; or - (d) a person or persons representing not less than one tenth of the total voting rights of all the shareholders having the right to vote on the resolution. - (3) A demand for a poll may be withdrawn if- - (a) the poll has not yet been taken, and - (b) the chairman of the meeting consents to the withdrawal. - (4) Polls must be taken immediately and in such manner as the chairman of the meeting directs.
+- 57.-(1) A poll on a resolution may be demanded- - (a) in advance of the general meeting where it is to be put to the vote, or - (b) at a general meeting, either before a show of hands on that resolution or immediately after the result of a show of hands on that resolution is declared. - (2) A poll may be demanded bythe meeting, or

+- (a) an individual who is a member of the company, (b) a person authorised under section 323 of the Companies Act 2006 (representation of corporations at meetings) to act as the representative of a corporation in relation to

+- (c) a person appointed as proxy of a member in relation to the meeting. - (3) A poll may not be demanded at a general meeting on the question of- - (a) the election of the chairman of the meeting, or - (b) the adjournment of the meeting. - (4) A demand for a poll may be withdrawn if-

+- (a) the poll has not yet been taken, and (b) the chairman of the meeting consents to the withdrawal. - A demand so withdrawn shall not invalidate the result of a show of hands declared before the demand was made. - (5) Polls must be taken immediately and in such manner as the chairman of the meeting directs.